Nadeshiko Japan ponders future after another major tournament exit

 Although Magdalena Eriksson’s seventh-minute opener for Sweden seemed inevitable, Mina Tanaka’s 23rd-minute equalizer brought a wave of applause from the decidedly partisan press section, and after the first half ended 1-1 it seemed possible that Japan could go the distance.

-But if the players gave their best, it wasn’t simply wasn’t enough — a reality that left captain Saki Kumagai, one of two Japan players who participated in that magical 2011 campaign, in tears during a postgame news conference.
+But if the players gave their best, it simply wasn’t enough — a reality that left captain Saki Kumagai, one of two Japan players who participated in that magical 2011 campaign, in tears during a postgame news conference.

 “We have to think about what we have to do better in order to win.
 Just being good at soccer isn’t good enough to win these games,” the Bayern Munich defender said.
 “We have to think about how to make up for our weaknesses; that’s our biggest issue for women’s soccer in Japan.